AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/clone-the-repo.md

 - You can feel free to ignore all references to `LFS` ("large file storage") in this video.
 This does not apply to `OpenScPCA-analysis`.

-## Add the upstream repository as a remote
+## Add the project repository as a remote repository

 The next step is to link the upstream repository (`AlexsLemonade/OpenScPCA-analysis`) as a remote.
 A _remote_ is a repository on GitHub.com that you are connected to.
+Each remote repository is given a name to make referring to them easier.
-For example, your forked repository on GitHub.com is your _origin remote_.
+For example, your forked repository on GitHub.com is called `origin` because it is where your local repository was cloned from.

+We will add another remote repository named `upstream` that refers to the original `AlexsLemonade/OpenScPCA-analysis` repository on GitHub.com.
+This will be called `upstream` because it was the source that your fork came from.

-Adding the `AlexsLemonade` _upstream remote_ will allow you to interact with it from your computer which can you keep your fork in sync with the `OpenScPCA` project.
+Adding the `AlexsLemonade` _upstream remote_ will allow you to interact with it from your computer which can help you keep your fork in sync with the `OpenScPCA` project.
 But, you will still be working in your fork when writing analysis code.

 Follow these steps to add the upstream remote: